tennovs/zimpaf_redphuzz/zimpaf/README.md

 # ZIMPAF — Zend Instrumentation Module for PHP Application Fuzzing

-ZIMPAF is a Zend Engine instrumentation module designed to provide high-fidelity runtime visibility for PHP applications during fuzzing.
+ZIMPAF is a novel instrumentation module for the Zend interpreter, designed to provide high-fidelity runtime visibility for PHP application fuzzing.

-It operates at the opcode level inside the Zend VM and enables precise monitoring of execution behavior, control flow, data flow, and security- relevant events.
+It performs fine-grained and targeted interception within the Zend VM to achieve efficient instrumentation, avoiding global interception at the Zend Engine’s main execution loop (zend_execute_ex) and the function call dispatcher (e.g., ZEND_DO_FCALL).
+It monitors execution behavior by intercepting branch instructions, security-sensitive language constructs, function calls, as well as errors and exceptions.

 ## Research Context